BTrDB/smartgridstore/manifest_templates/readme.md

 ### core

 Create the secrets first (you must also have done the PV provider).
-There is some missing docs about that but you need to have a storageclass called `etcd-backup-gce-pd`
+You need to have a storageclass called `etcd-backup-gce-pd` for the etcd operator to work.

 Secrets:
 ```